bfft/201701_techblog_angular_node/README.md

 * Rickshaw - Defined as bower module in the [bower.json](bower.json) file.

 ## Quick Install
-The quickest way to see the demo in action ist to clone the project and utilize it like this:
+The quickest way to see the demo in action is to clone the project and utilize it like this:

 Install dependencies: